 It is worthy of note that in recent years the instructional designer role has evolved to include a wider range of support beyond the technical and logistical.
-Instructional designers now also provide a degree of psychological support to both learners and instructors as they adjust to the paradigm shift required for online teaching and learning.
-These multi-faceted ID roles have been compounded by the COVID-19 educational crisis that has brought with it both creativity and catastrophe in educational settings.
+Instructional designers now also provide a degree of stress support to both learners and instructors as they face the uneasiness caused by shifts to online teaching and learning.
+These multi-faceted ID roles have been compounded by the COVID-19 educational crisis that has brought much upheaval in educational settings.
 Many instructional designers would attest to the fact that this has resulted in a higher degree of mental strain and physical exhaustion.
-Even so, most would agree that online education will never be the same again - and this is both exhilarating and inspiring.
+Even so, most would agree that a positive result is that online education will never be the same again - and this is both exhilarating and inspiring.
 In fact, some instructional designers rose to the challenge by providing free e-learning support to educators, schools, and organizations through the ID-ER Network (Instructional Design Emergency Response Network): https://idernetwork.com.